mweiden/sketchy-core/doc/GETTING_STARTED.md

 and event serialization.
 You can use them to build a customized Sketchy network for your web application.

-Stated simply, Sketchy _agents_ process events that stem from your web application.
+Simply stated, Sketchy _agents_ process events that stem from your web application.
 Sketchy agents either produce, transform, or consume events.
 Agents from the [example](/example/) project illustrate each behavior.
 In the example, _ingester_ agents are producers that translate events, which